alan-turing-institute/whatwhat/README.md

 The following examples can get you started.
 For extensive usage options, do `dune exec -- whatwhat --help`, or `dune exec -- whatwhat <COMMAND> --help` for the subcommands.

- - `dune exec --whatwhat`: Report errors for projects on the four main columns of the issue tracker.
+ - `dune exec -- whatwhat`: Report errors for projects on the four main columns of the issue tracker.
 Print output to terminal.
- - `dune exec --whatwhat --notify github`: Same as above, but additionally post GitHub comments on all of those issues.
+ - `dune exec -- whatwhat --notify github`: Same as above, but additionally post GitHub comments on all of those issues.
- - `dune exec --whatwhat project [NUM|NAME]`: Print an overview of a project, as specified by its GitHub issue number, or a (sub)string of its title.
+ - `dune exec -- whatwhat project [NUM|NAME]`: Print an overview of a project, as specified by its GitHub issue number, or a (sub)string of its title.
- - `dune exec --whatwhat person [NAME]`: Print an overview of a person, as specified by their name or GitHub username (a substring is fine).
+ - `dune exec -- whatwhat person [NAME]`: Print an overview of a person, as specified by their name or GitHub username (a substring is fine).
- - `dune exec --whatwhat export-{project,team}`: Create Forecast project or team export CSV files.
+ - `dune exec -- whatwhat export-{project,team}`: Create Forecast project or team export CSV files.
 Useful for [other reporting purposes](https://github.com/alan-turing-institute/Hut23/issues/1354).
- - `dune exec --whatwhat open [NUM]`: Open a GitHub issue in a browser (macOS only, as this uses `open(1)`.
+ - `dune exec -- whatwhat open [NUM]`: Open a GitHub issue in a browser (macOS only, as this uses `open(1)`.

 ## Documentation